Despite COVID-19 spread among GOP, Senate to begin SCOTUS nominee Amy Coney Barrett hearings

-WASHINGTON, D.C.
-(Nexstar) – On Monday, the Senate Judiciary Committee will begin a week of hearings to question President Donald Trump’s Supreme Court nominee Judge Amy Coney Barrett.
+WASHINGTON (NEXSTAR) — The Senate Judiciary Committee will begin a week of hearings on Monday to question President Donald Trump’s Supreme Court nominee – Judge Amy Coney Barrett.

 Some members are expected to participate remotely after two Republican members of the committee — Utah Sen. Mike Lee and North Carolina Sen. Thom Tillis — tested positive for the coronavirus last week.